 AI can automate repetitive testing tasks, analyze sensor data from product testing to identify potential problems, and even predict how a product might perform under different real-world conditions. |

-The product is released to the market, and its performance is monitored and analyzed.
+The product gets released to the market.
+Its performance is monitored and analyzed.

 How does AI help? |